| |

 daily.

-An important regional movement is the Escuela Tapatia, created in Guadalajara and headed by Rafael Urzua (1905 -c.
+An important regional movement is the Escuela Tapatia, created in Guadalajara and headed by Rafael Urzua (1905-c.
 1980),

-Ignacio Diaz Morales (1905-2.1980), and Luis Barragán (1902-
+Ignacio Díaz Morales (1905-c.1980), and Luis Barragán (1902-

 88).
 This group of architects built some important houses in